Code-Institute-Submissions/jmarcosdias-tasty_JuneResub/README.md

 ### Changes to the landing page contents and appearance done

-The landpage is now with the intended design and content for this version of the project, to be delivered on 28th of May.
+The landing page is now with the intended design and content for this version of the project, to be delivered on 28th of May.

 New tasks were created to style each of the remaining pages.